hdShang/arxiv-daily/docs/cs-CL/2025-06-26/papers/250702935v1-theory-of-mind-in-action-the-instruction-inference-task.md

 ---
 layout: default
-title: Theory of Mind in Action: The Instruction Inference Task
+title: "Theory of Mind in Action: The Instruction Inference Task"
 ---

 # Theory of Mind in Action: The Instruction Inference Task